 Keeping up with this spirit, give your subscribers attractive offers that they cannot deny.

 Here’s an example from Medix CBD in which they have offered 50% off to the subscribers.
+Email marketing for CBD is a very important channel, but can do with a smile.
 Their hero image animation with a leprechaun showering the green and yellowish golden clovers perfectly creates the Holiday vibe.

 3. Add visual effects to make the message more impactful.